-As a result of the "Terrorism Risk Insurance Act" passed by the United States Legislature in November 2002, the Plan is required to restrict a portion of its surplus for terrorism and, through December 31, 2007, the Plan restricted \$1 for every \$5,000 of its insureds' covered payrolls.
-With the passage of the "Terrorism Risk Insurance Program Reauthorization Act of 2007," that program extends through 2014 and may require an additional amount to be restricted beginning January 1, 2008.
+As a result of the "Terrorism Risk Insurance Act" passed by Congress and signed into law by the President in November 2002, the Plan is required to restrict a portion of its surplus for terrorism.
+Through December 31, 2008, the Plan restricted \$1 for every \$5,000 of payroll covered by the Plan's policies.
+The "Terrorism Risk Insurance Program Reauthorization Act of 2007" extends this program through 2014 and may require additional amounts to be restricted in future years.